 This Whitefish Community Foundation’s annual charitable giving campaign – the Great Fish Community Challenge –maximizes donations to participating nonprofits.
 WLI is proud to be a participant in the 2021 Challenge.
 The Whitefish Community Foundation awards an additional percentage matching grant from its own Great Fish Fund to nonprofits that raise a specified amount during the Challenge.
 The match percentage varies annually, but all gifts make an even greater impact when combined with the matching grant.
 The Great Fish Community Challenge benefits nonprofits by promoting mission awareness and inspiring community involvement.
 Get ready to give where you live from August 5 to September 17, 2021!

 WLI’s “Science Quenchers” are a set of small events aimed at engaging community members in science and conservation issues.
 The events are fun gatherings of smart, interesting people with a desire to learn something new.
 Presentations include a handful of “lightening round” style talks from local Flathead Watershed experts, during which time complimentary appetizers, beer, and wine are served.
 The events have been standing-room-only successes, each offering a variety of perspectives, generally including a local author.
 2019 Science Quenchers were held on the third Friday of January, April, July, and October in the Regatta Room at The Lodge at Whitefish Lake overlooking Whitefish Lake.
-The April & July 2020 events were cancelled in response to the Covid-19 pandemic.
-Our April 16th event will be held via Zoom.
-Check back to register for the April event.
+The April & July 2020 and July & October 2021 events were cancelled in response to the Covid-19 pandemic.
+We hope to hold an February 4, 2022 event but please check back for updates.

 Study: Economic Benefits of Whitefish and Flathead Lakes